As you begin your research, ask yourself:

 Think about "who cares" enough to compile, analyze and publish data on a particular business topic.
 Library databases contain articles from trade publications, peer-reviewed contents, analyst reports, and other value-added or vetted information.
 In addition, consider the following sources:

-This guide includes resources for doing research in entrepreneurship classes, especially ENTR 200: Foundations of Entrepreneurship.
+This guide includes resources for doing research in entrepreneurship classes, especially ENTR 100: Entrepreneurship & Innovation.

 Use the tabs to navigate through the guide.